foglamp/FogLAMP-SensorPhone/README.rst

 In order to use this plugin

 	Install and run the FogLAMP main project
-	Set FOGLAMP_ROOT as specified in the FOGLamp Project Run make
+	Set FOGLAMP_ROOT as specified in the FogLamp Project Run make
 	Restart FogLAMP